-Research into the benefits of supplementation with protein, specifically BCAA, is mixed and varied.
-The strongest evidence suggests that BCAA supplementation before exercise enhances recovery.
-Supplementation after strength and power exercise can help your body preserve your muscles hit by eccentric contractions (the eccentric contraction is the tension you develop when you elongate your muscle, for example when you go down during a squat).
+Research into the benefits of supplementation with protein, specifically BCAAs, is mixed and varied.
+The strongest evidence suggests that BCAA supplementation before exercise can enhance recovery.
+And BCAA supplementation after strength training can help your body preserve the muscles targeted by eccentric contractions (that is the tension you develop when you elongate your muscle, for example going down during a squat).
 The reason why BCAAs are considered highly effective is that they are directly metabolized into the muscles instead of the liver.

 - Leucine: 34 mg/kg/day